(Above: our Commodore Steve Adams handing over to the RNLI the money raised at our Christmas dinner)

-At this point attention turned to Nick in his Hunter 25 ‘Nimrod’.
+At this point attention turned to Nick in his Hunter 25 ‘Nimrod’ with its self-tacking-jib.
 He was anchored just one hundred yards from waves noisily breaking on the rocks on a lee shore between himself and the golf club house.
-Earlier he had tried to re-position but had had difficulty weighing his anchor and had given up.
-On the radio he seemed amazing calm about the dangers surrounding the growing situation as the wind increased to gusting F6.
-This was much much more that what had been predicted!
+Earlier he had tried to re-position his boat, but had had difficulty in weighing his anchor, which was caught on something on the bottom, and had given up.
+On the radio he seemed amazingly calm about the dangers surrounding the growing situation, as the wind increased to gusting F6.
+This was much more than what had been predicted!
 How much worse would it become?
-A GPS anchor alarm had been set and a plan to run ‘Nimrod up onto the beach where Jamila had been anchored previously, was the only practical option.
-He was single handed, so operating the engine and dealing with the anchor in failing light, was considered a none starter.
+What could be done if Nimrod’s anchor started to drag?
+There was very little distance between the boat and the rocks, so, a plan to cut away the anchor and run ‘Nimrod up onto the gently shelving beach, where Jamila had been previously, was formulated for if things were to go pear shaped in the night.
+Why?
+He was single handed, so operating the engine and dealing with a fouled anchor was considered a none starter.

-Once again the spectacle of lights withdrew slowly from danger, but this time back tracked across most of the bay.
-She pressed on and even moved to windward of ‘Jamila’.
-Whilst passing close, a figure clinging to the pulpit in Rivendel’s bows could be seen clearing kelp from an engorged length of anchor chain.
-Then a glimpse of the clean metallic lines of an anchor was briefly had before disappearing down into the cold black depths.
-Rivendel slowly fell back, ever so slowly she retreated, now just a little down wind of Jamila but still off the beam.
-Phil could be seen at the tiller holding the boat steady hunting for an anchor bite!
+Once again the spectacle of lights withdrew slowly from danger, but this time tracked back much further across the bay.
+She pressed on to windward.
+Whilst passing to starboard of ‘Jamila’, a figure could be seen clinging to Rivendel’s stainless steel pulpit at the bows.
+With the help of a head torch he could be seen clearing kelp from an engorged length of anchor chain.
+Then a glimpse of a clean anchor was briefly had, before it disappeared back down into the depths.
+‘Rivendel’ ever so slowly fell back, now just a little down wind of ‘Jamila’.
+Phil could be seen at the tiller, holding the boat steady, hunting for an anchor bite!
 Finally she held her station.
-One minute passed.
-Five minutes passed, Half an hour passed.
-Yes! no change in her position, the anchor had finally set!
-The morale aboard ‘Nimrod’ and ‘Jamila’ lifted and a sense of jubilation was briefly felt.
-A quick look at the windometer showed 35 knots; no one was out of it yet.
-There was to be no sleep for the next few hours.
-Then suddenly the wind dropped back to a F3/4 as quickly as it came.
+One minute passed, then five minutes had passed, and eventually half an hour had passed.
+No change in her position could be detected, and we all prayed that the anchor had finally set!
+The morale aboard ‘Nimrod’ and ‘Jamila’ immediately lifted and a shared sense of exultation was felt.
+A quick look at the wind anemometer showed thirty five knots, so there was still a feeling of hanging on in there!
+There would be no sleep for a couple more hours.
+Then suddenly the wind dropped back to a force three to four as quickly as it came.
 The sky in the east began to brighten.
 Day break was upon us.
-The four WMYC sailors collapsed into their bunks physically and mentally exhausted.
+The four Wardley’s sailors collapsed into their bunks physically and mentally exhausted.
 They had all entrusted their safe keeping to their respective anchors.
-Lessons had been learnt with respect of ensuring anchors ‘reset’ properly after important changes in wind direction.
+Lessons had been learnt with respect of ensuring anchors are carefully ‘reset’ and stress tested after important changes in wind direction.

 Next instalment to come: the remaining trip around IOM, the return across to Ravensglass, and interception by a military patrol boat en-route back to the River Wyre.